radview/webload-documentation/docs/console/console_performance_reports.md

 1. In the Reports dialog box, click **Add Session**.
 The Open dialog box appears.
 1. Select the Load Session ( \*.ls) file to add and click **Open**.
 The Load Session is added to the Report dialog box.
-1. Configure the Integrated Report to include the measurements you want to view, see [*Configuring an Integrated Report* ](#_bookmark349)(on page [303](#_bookmark347)).
+1. Configure the Integrated Report to include the measurements you want to view, see [*Configuring an Integrated Report* ](#configuring-an-integrated-report).
 If a measurement is already selected in the current Load Session it is automatically selected in the Load Session selected to be included in the report.
 1. Click **OK**.

    The report displays in the Console Results window.